AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingBasePriceSearchModel.md

   * The one that has the highest overall currency belong to the "whale" group.

-  * The one that has the lowest overall currency belong to the "whale" group.
+  * The one that has the lowest overall currency belong to the "casual" group.

 ## Expectation Maximization's Extra Ability (Optional Reading)